-HTML5: We may use HTML5 in the Online Services, including without limitation in ALM mobile websites and certain mobile applications for the iPhone or iPad (and any other Apple iOS device).
+- HTML5.
+We may use HTML5 in the Online Services, including without limitation in ALM mobile websites and certain mobile applications for the iPhone or iPad (and any other Apple iOS device).
 HTML5 has browser web storage that does not rely on traditional browser cookies.
-Like Flash cookies, HTML5 cookies are not stored in a browser “cookies” file and, like Flash cookies, can be used to track users across websites.
-We are currently unaware of a way for a user to disable local storage while simultaneously leaving cookies enabled.
+Like Flash cookies, HTML5 storage doesn’t use the browser “cookies” file.
+The ability of a user to disable HTML5 storage while simultaneously leaving cookies enabled is browser dependent.